Violent ’80s and ’90s Anime Defying Censorship Rules

 1987│Movie

 Battle Royal High School is an anime that embodies the over-the-top action and vibrant art style of the ‘80s.
-If you’re looking for senseless and brutal action, but a less thick plot, Battle Royal is for you.
+If you’re looking for senseless and violent action, but a less thick plot, Battle Royal is for you.
 The story centers on Riki Hyoudo, a high school student destined to be a vessel for a powerful demon king from another realm.
-The anime is renowned for its imaginative use of demonic elements and extreme violence, with intense battles that showcase a variety of gruesome and imaginative fight scenes.
-Despite its short runtime, the film’s unrestrained approach to violence and supernatural combat makes it a memorable entry in the genre of violent anime.
+The anime is renowned for its imaginative use of demonic elements and extreme violence, with goru battles that showcase a variety of gruesome and imaginative fight scenes.
+Despite its short runtime, the film’s unrestrained approach to violence and supernatural combat makes it a memorable entry in the genre of vi0lent anime.

-Battle Royal High School│courtesy of DAST
+Battle Royal High School│© DAST

 2. Golgo 13 - The Professional